 - Astronomy.
-To be a specialist in astronomy or astronomy education, capable to solve problems of a level of the IAO and APAO, understand students' solutions (including ones using unusual ways) and a little higher. - Languages.
-Jury member has to know Latin and Greek alphabets, and English language in a level enough to understand solutions of students in English and to communicate with other jury members about these solutions.
-Knowledge of Cyrillic alphabet and some 'key words' in Russian is recommended. - Translation of solutions.
+To be a specialist in astronomy or astronomy education, capable to solve problems of a level of the IAO and APAO, understand students' solutions (including ones using unusual ways) and a little higher.

+- Languages.
+Jury member has to know Latin and Greek alphabets, as well as English at a level sufficient to understand the solutions of students in English and to communicate with other members of the Jury about these solutions.
+Knowledge of Cyrillic and some 'key words' in Russian is recommended.

+- Translation of solutions.
 Jury members should ask to translate solutions from languages unknown to them (to English, Russian or other understandable for both people language).

 Note (after IAO-2002): Some jury members did not ask to translate solutions from the unknown for them languages.
-Of course, sometimes translation from some languages not necessary since one may understand formulae and general way of solutions in such languages as Portuguese, Swedish, Russian, Serbian, Italian, etc. Nevertheless, it is evident that nobody non-native may understand such a way in (for example) Armenian, Chinese or Korean languages.
+Of course, sometimes translation from some languages not necessary since one may understand formulae and general way of solutions in such a languages as Portuguese, Swedish, Russian, Serbian, Italian, etc. Nevertheless, it is evident that nobody non-native may understand such a way in (for example) Armenian, Chinese or Korean languages.
 So there were a few episodes during the Olympiad when an initial mark of evaluation (when the jury member decided that translation is not necessary) was 0 or 1 but later (after request from a native language jury member to listen for translation) it was changed up to 4 or 5.
 It means that some jury members overestimate their own linguistic possibilities.